aluchies/weather/README.md

 print weather details via the command line
 ------------------------------------------

 Why bother opening your browser to check the weather?
-Just type `weather` at the command line to see the daily forecast
+Just type `weather` at the command line to see the daily forecast.
+Weather data is from wunderground.com via their API.

 ```
 $ weather